www.know_the_risk_of_5fu_chemotherapy.com

 The antidote for any "over-dose" of 5-FU and Capecitabine is Vistogard and this must be administered within 96 hours of your last chemotherapy treatment.

-See also the Colorectal Cancer Alliance's paper on 5-FU & Xeloda: Side Effects vs Symptoms
+The Colorectal Cancer Alliance has published a helpful paper on 5-FU & Xeloda: Side Effects vs Symptoms